 Kuari Pass is not just another winter trek.

-This peak is the show-opener.
-You will see Mt.
-Dunagiri hidden behind the peaks as you reach Joshimath.
-You will get its views till the end day of the trek which is why it is also a show-stopper.
+This magnificent peak is the curtain-raiser.
+You see Mt.
+Dunagiri peeking from behind a layer of peaks as you reach Joshimath.
+It stays around till the very last day of the trek which also makes it the show-stopper.

 P.C: Janmenjoy Roy

-This massive massif is hard to miss at the campsite of Gelghad when the sky is clear.
-In the morning, the massif shines bright in the sunlight.
-The view will take your breath away.
+This huge mountain massif comprising of 4 mountain peaks, is hard to miss from the campsite of Gelghad, when the skies are clear.
+In the morning, the massif turns a bright golden with the first rays of the sun; the view is absolutely spellbinding.

-Next to Chaukhamba Massif lies one of the most revered peaks in the Hindu Deity, Neelkanth.
-Satopanth Glacier lies on the north-west side of the mountain.
-It was first successfully summited in 1974 after various failed attempts.
+Next to Chaukhamba Massif lies one of the most revered peaks in Hindu mythology, Neelkanth.
+Satopanth Glacier lies on the north-west side of this mountain which was first successfully summited in 1974 after various failed attempts.